ThomasWorkOnline/Quark/README.md

 Currently supports Windows, support for Mac and Linux should work as expected though not thoroughly tested.
 Official support for Linux and macOS is on it's way!

+Entropy does not come with an editor, Entropy is an API available to develop 3D applications.

 # Installation & Setup

 1. On Windows, link entropy.lib to your project.
 On Unix systems, use libentropy.a.